-37. Instruction Set Summary
+40. Instruction Set Summary

-8.5.6 Accessing 16-Bit Registers
+9.5.6 Accessing 16-Bit Registers

-The AVR data bus is 8-bits wide, and so accessing 16-bit registers requires atomic operations.
+The AVR data bus has a width of 8 bit, and so accessing 16-bit registers requires atomic operations.
 These registers must be byte accessed using two read or write operations.
 16-bit registers are connected to the 8-bit bus and a temporary register using a 16-bit bus.